Ride the Peak Tram to Hong Kong’s highest point

 Having to deal with hours of waiting and squeezing about with the crowd can be disheartening and ruin an otherwise incredible experience.

-The simplest way for you to skip to queue at the peak tram is to purchase your tickets from Klook.
+The simplest way for you to skip to queue is to purchase your Peak Tram tickets from Klook.
 With the combo ticket, you get VIP access to the front of the line.
 Aside from the Klook-dedicated queue, you also get to enjoy great discounts.

 There will be a guide at Central MTR Station Exit K who will walk you to the Peak Tram station in Garden Road.
 Your guide will also get your tickets and escort you all the way to the front of the line, bypassing over an hour (or sometimes more) of queueing.
 You also get first dibs on the seats of the Peak Tram.